 About CHEST Guidelines

-Membership surveys confirm that CHEST guidelines are on of the top member benefits and a major reason for joining.
+Membership surveys confirm that CHEST guidelines are one of the top member benefits and a major reason for joining.
 CHEST guidelines are used throughout the world and across many medical specialties.
-These and the other guidelines represent a significant effort to facilitate the translation of quality evidence into clinically relevant interventions to improve patient-focused care and outcomes.
+These and other guidelines represent a significant effort to facilitate the translation of quality evidence into clinically relevant interventions to improve patient-focused care and outcomes.
 CHEST guidelines inform the clinical decisions that must be jointly made by physicians and patients in developing diagnostic, treatment, and management plans so that they can enhance the benefits and reduce the harms associated with various options.
 Comprehensive guidelines such as these are intended for a multidisciplinary readership, including primary care, medical, and surgical specialists, plus nursing and allied health professionals.

 CHEST offers the following resources and tools to help address public health issues related to chest medicine, fosters training and member participation, advocates effectively with legislators, and assists in managing practice operations: